MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- ====================================================================== -->
 ## Geolocation

 While you browse the web, websites may request your device's location from Microsoft Edge.
 Data about your device's location can be either precise or imprecise.
-For example, a precise location is requested to provide driving directions to or from your specific location.
-An imprecise location may be requested to provide search results, news, and weather relevant to your general location.
+For example, a precise location is needed to provide driving directions to or from your specific location.
+An imprecise location may be used to provide search results, news, and weather relevant to your general area.

 Microsoft Edge supports the [Geolocation API](https://w3.org/TR/geolocation-api), which allows websites to access your precise location with your permission.
 Microsoft Edge always asks for your permission before granting websites access to your precise location.
 To manage the site-specific permissions or to always block sites from accessing your precise location, go to `edge://settings/content/location`.